HengzhunChen/tex2docx/README.md

 Pandoc follows a modular architecture that separates the parsing, transformation, and rendering stages, allowing for flexibility and extensibility.

-$$ \text{input document} \rightarrow \text{abstract syntax tree (AST)} \xrightarrow{\text{user-defined filter}} \text{new AST} \rightarrow \text{output document} $$
+$$ \text{input document} \longrightarrow \text{abstract syntax tree (AST)} \stackrel{\text{filter}}{\longrightarrow} \text{new AST} \longrightarrow \text{output document} $$

 Pandoc works by parsing the input document, which can be written in various markup formats such as Markdown, HTML, LaTeX, or even word processing formats like DOCX.
 It then transforms the parsed document into an **abstract syntax tree (AST)**, which represents the structure and content of the document in a standardized format.

-While Pandoc takes care of the conversion between documents and AST, which gives the basic performance, to achieve better output, we have to design custumized filter.
-In principle, you can manage the AST totally by yourself with only an interface with Pandoc, but it could be a tedious work. **Thus, here we utilize a Python package called Panflute to simplify the design process of the custumized filter.**
+While Pandoc takes care of the conversion between documents and AST, which gives the basic performance, to achieve better output, we have to design customized filter.
+In principle, you can manage the AST totally by yourself with only an interface with Pandoc, but it could be a tedious work. **Thus, here we utilize a Python package called Panflute to simplify the design process of the customized filter.**

 -----------------------------------------------------------------------------